Flux159/cassie-odm/README.md

 ```

+Note that pretty debugging should not be used for logs as it uses escaped characters to print in color (google ASCII color codes).
+It is primarily useful for development purposes.

 You can also pass a logger like [winston](https://github.com/flatiron/winston) in by providing the winston object in the "logger" property.

 ```